 On October 28, 2022, as part of the Restart Financing Package, Mercuria provided \$10 million to the Company, its first tranche of funding, in exchange for 62,717,593 Common Shares at the Restart Equity Subscription Price and deposited \$10 million, its second tranche of funding, into escrow.
 Mercuria's second \$10 million tranche of funding was released from escrow to the Company on December 29, 2022 in exchange for 63,411,540 Common Shares at a subscription price of C\$0.2139, representing a 15% discount to the five-day volume weighted average price of the Common Shares on the TSX as of December 28, 2022.
 In connection with the closing conditions relating to the second tranche, the Company and Mercuria determined that certain informational and other matters would be addressed post-closing.
-In connection with the closing of the first tranche, Mercuria also received the Mercuria Warrants, each entitling Mercuria to, subject to the exercise of the A&R Credit Facility Warrants by Pala, acquire one Common Share at an exercise price of C\$0.2592 until January 31, 2026, unless all amounts under the A&R Credit Facility are repaid at an earlier time, in which case the Mercuria Warrants would expire.
-Subject to the prior approval of the TSX, Mercuria will be issued additional Mercuria Warrants if Pala is issued Interest Warrants, at the same exercise price as the Interest Warrants, in order for Mercuria to maintain its pro rata security holding interest in the Company.
+In connection with the closing of the first tranche, Mercuria also received the Mercuria Warrants, each entitling Mercuria to, subject to the exercise of the A&R Credit Facility Warrants by Pala, acquire one Common Share at an exercise price of C\$0.2592 until January 31, 2026.
+As described below, certain of the Mercuria Warrants were exercised in connection with the 2023 Unit Offering.
 Mercuria also received 871,261 Common Shares in satisfaction of its reimbursable expenses totaling approximately \$0.13 million.